What is Nihonbuyo?

 Any dancer can successfully dance the part of a male or female character, since men and women customarily study both male and female styles.
 Male style is very open, with all energy directed outward – the feet are turned out, and the elbows are held out and away from the body to suggest masculinity and strength.
 Female style is just the opposite, but equally strong — the feet are turned slightly inward with knees held closely together, arms carried closer to the body, and the movements themselves are smaller, softer, and more feminine.

 There are many styles or schools of Japanese classical dance.
-The style of dance taught at (Resobox or Japanese Cultural Center) is the elegant Sōke Fujima style.
+The style of dance taught at (Resobox or Japanese Cultural Center in New York) is the elegant Sōke Fujima style.

 Helen Moss (Fujima Nishiki-no 藤間錦乃) teaches and performs Japanese classical dance in the elegant Soke Fujima style.